VIVEKVARDHANV/Data-Structures/README.md

 # Data-Structures

 AIM :
-           The aim of our project is to create a Bus Reservation System for employees working at bus depots to book and reserve tickets for customers.
+           The aim of project is to create a Bus Reservation System for employees working at bus depots to book and reserve tickets for customers.

 OBJECTIVES :
-●	       To make us more comfortable in using the data structures concept to create different applications.
+●	       To make more comfortable in using the data structures concept to create different applications.
 ●	        Data Structures used:Class,Array
 ●	        Class is used to hold the main functions and variables used throughout the code.
 ●	         Array is used to store and access the data ,the array is linked with the class.